Sahiladevi/health_track/README.md

 - USDA ARS FPED: A dataset that helps explain what types of foods people ate.

 The goal?
-To see how things like diet and lifestyle affect health outcomes, and to turn messy, raw data into clean, meaningful insights.
+To see how things like socio-economic factors and lifestyle affect health outcomes, and to turn messy, raw data into clean, meaningful insights.

 ### What I Did